Day 26: Object Oriented Programming is Complete!

 };

-• Inheritance works great for objects that are related, but not-so-great for objects that are not related.
+prototypeobject from a supertype constructor function can still have its own methods in addition to inherited methods." - Inheritance works great for objects that are related, but not-so-great for objects that are not related.
 “For unrelated objects, it’s better to use mixins.
 A mixin allows other objects to use a collection of functions.”
-For example, both a Bird and an Airplane can fly, but a Bird is not an Airplane and vice versa.
-So we can create the flyMixin to take any object and give it the fly method:
+For example, both a

 let flyMixin = function(obj) {